nemo/browser-googl/README.md

 ## browser-googl

-This module let you short URLs using the goo.gl API.
+This module let you short or expand URLs using the goo.gl API.
+You can use this module in the browser and even you could use browserify with it.

 ## Install